 PhD students, early-career investigators, and researchers coming from different disciplinary backgrounds (such as sociology, management, economics, political sciences, law, anthropology, geography, etc.) whose research projects are connected to this field are welcome to apply for this training school.

-In this context, EMES and LEST jointly organise the 6th EMES Training School aimed at researchers and PhD students who conduct research in the wide fields of social entrepreneurship and social enterprise, social economy and solidarity economy and are interested in epistemological and methodological.
-With this event, EMES and LEST aim to:
+In this context, EMES, COST and LEST jointly organise the 6th EMES Training School aimed at researchers and PhD students who conduct research in the wide fields of social entrepreneurship and social enterprise, social economy and solidarity economy and are interested in epistemological and methodological.
+With this event, EMES, COST and LEST aim to:

 - Emphasize the research design, epistemology and methodology involved in any research project, specifically in a doctoral path;

 - Strengthen the interdisciplinary dialogue in the fields of social entrepreneurship and social enterprise, social economy and solidarity economy;

 - Strengthen the training of PhD students by means of methodological and theoretical lectures, debates, and professional and social media workshops;